Howard Greenley: Corning Free Academy

 Corning Free Academy, in Corning, New York, was built as a high school in 1922 in the classical Romanesque Revival style, replacing an older, smaller, and simpler building.
 It features elaborate terra cotta, which was produced locally by the Corning Brick and Terra Cotta and Tile Company.
 A sculptured relief above the main entrance was designed by the New York sculptor Leo Lentelli.
 Decorative Aurene glass shades were produced by Corning Glass Works under the direction of Frederick Carder, a prominent glass designer, member of the community, and president of the Board of Education.
 The clocks on the central bell tower have been put back in working order recently and the 1873 bell, manufactured in West Troy, New York, continues to ring.
 Stone and iron work from the Amory A. Houghton house one block away were incorporated into the construction of the school.
 Until the opening of Corning Northside High School about 1950, it was Corning's only high school.

-Demoted to a middle school, it closed in 2014 as part of a school district facility consolidation.
+The high school later became a middle school, and closed in 2014 as part of a school district facility consolidation.
 It was renovated and in 2015 opened as a luxury apartment complex.